Bible Backdrops: The Gospel of Luke

 Luke prefaces his gospel account by telling Theophilus that it is a history resulting from the author’s own research: “I too decided, after investigating everything carefully from the beginning, to write an orderly account for you” (Luke 1:3).
 If he was a physician, Luke might have noticed certain details that may have been passed over by the other gospel writers.
 What sort of things did Luke consider worth recording?

 Luke’s gospel contains several events and parables that are not mentioned in other gospel accounts: the annunciation of Jesus’ birth to Mary, including Gabriel’s blessing: “Blessed are you among women!”
-(1:28); Jesus’ birth in a manger and the use of bands of cloth for wrapping the child (2: 6–7); and the raising of the widow’s dead son at Nain (7:11–17).
+(Luke 1:28); Jesus’ birth in a manger and the use of bands of cloth for wrapping the child (Luke 2:6-7); and the raising of the widow’s dead son at Nain (Luke 7:11-17).
 Luke takes a greater interest in the women of Jesus’ life narrative; he is uniquely attentive to the conditions of Jesus’ birth.
 Such attentiveness fits a physician’s nature.